tum-pbs/pbdl-book/overview-optconv.md

 %      & \le - \frac{ \lambda}{2} | J|^2
 % thus: $L(x+\Delta) \le L(x) -\lambda |J|^2 +  \frac{ \lambda^2 \mathcal L}{2} | J|^2$
-% (Plus NNs not convex… plus ReLU not twice diff.able, H is zero everywhere and undefined in some places)
+% (Plus NNs not convex... plus ReLU not twice diff.able, H is zero everywhere and undefined in some places)

 Like above for Newton's method in equation {eq}`newton-step-size-conv` we have a negative linear term that dominates the loss for small enough $\lambda$.